ColeTownsend/Balzac-for-Jekyll/about.md

   feature: star-art.jpg
 ---

-I'm a graduate student in Mathematics that is particularly interested in understanding the nature of human behavior our universe.
+I'm a graduate student in Mathematics that is particularly interested in describing the nature of human behavior and our universe.
 This blog serves as a platform to share the things I've learned over the years, and the many ideas I have on the world we live in.